mohyus15/microservice-exam/readme.md

 "postcode": 98633,
 "country": "Norway"
 }

-admin crendetails:
+4. Admin Dashboard:
+Admin credentials:

-email: admin@admin.com
+Email: admin@admin.com
-password: password
+Password: password

-this admin dashboard, the admin can create  products, review the orders, shippin , notification and users.
+The admin dashboard allows administrators to manage products, review orders, shipping, notifications, and users.

+Images:
+Here are screenshots illustrating various aspects of the application:
 ![Screenshot 2024-02-28 at 14 58 10](https://github.com/mohyus15/microservice-exam/assets/94177387/e8035ab5-9c6f-4bf2-acb4-792dd767ef6d)

 front page where the user will  start when application is started, and user will select products.